 Dayton, OH, Schools with Health Information Technology Programs

-- Located less than one mile from downtown, Sinclair Community College offers an accredited associate's degree program in health information management, as well as an associate of technical studies degree program in health information technology.
+- Located directly in Dayton, Sinclair Community College offers an accredited associate's degree program in health information management, as well as an associate of technical studies degree program in health information technology.

-- Students can earn an associate's degree in either health information management technology or health information technology at Cincinnati State Technical and Community College, which is also situated 51 miles from downtown Dayton.
+- Students can earn an associate's degree in health information management technology at Cincinnati State Technical and Community College, which is situated 45 miles from downtown Dayton.

 Find schools that offer these popular programs

 - Health Care Administration

 - Health Information and Records Admin